samirsahoo007/system-design-primer/solutions/system_design/google_docs/README.md

 The following walk-through starts with Client Text, Common Shadow and Server Text all being equal.
 Client Text and Server Text may be edited at any time.
 The goal is to keep these two texts as close as possible with each other at all times.

 1. Client Text is diffed against the Common Shadow.
-* This returns a list of edits which have been performed on Client Text.
+2. This returns a list of edits which have been performed on Client Text.
-* Client Text is copied over to Common Shadow.
+3. Client Text is copied over to Common Shadow.
 This copy must be identical to the value of Client Text in step 1, so in a multi-threaded environment a snapshot of the text should have been taken.
-* The edits are applied to Server Text on a best-effort basis.
+4. The edits are applied to Server Text on a best-effort basis.
-* Server Text is updated with the result of the patch.
+5. Server Text is updated with the result of the patch.
 Steps 4 and 5 must be atomic, but they do not have to be blocking; they may be repeated until Server Text stays still long enough.

 The process now repeats symmetrically in the other direction.
 This time the Common Shadow is the same as Client Text was in the previous half of the synchronization, so the resulting diff will return modifications made to Server Text, not the result of the patch in step 5.

 The enabling feature is that the patch algorithm is fuzzy, meaning patches may be applied even if the document has changed.
 Thus if the client has typed a few keystrokes in the time that the synchronization took to complete, the patches from the server are likely to have enough recognizable context that they may still be applied successfully.
 However, if some or all of the patches fail in step 4, they will automatically show up negatively in the following diff and will be patched out of the Client Text.
 Here's an example of actual data flow.

+a.
 Client Text, Common Shadow and Server Text start out with the same string: "Macs had the original point and click UI."
-Client Text is edited (by the user) to say: "Macintoshes had the original point and click interface." (edits underlined) The Diff in step 1 returns the following two edits:
+b.
+Client Text is edited (by the user) to say: "Macintoshes had the original point and click interface." (edits underlined)
+c.
+The Diff in step 1 returns the following two edits:

 @@ -1,11 +1,18 @@
  Mac
 +intoshe